imkaur/adi-serviceb/README.md

 ## adi-serviceb
-This service B calls service A and prints out to stdout whenever 500 is returned.
+This service B calls service A ( src- https://github.com/imkaur/adi-servicea) and prints out to stdout whenever 500 is returned.
 ## Prerquisites
 * Kubernetes - Tested on version 1.10 and latest(1.21)
 * Helm3